Accessible Liverpool: Radio 1's Big Weekend Guide

 The Sociability Team are stood in a line holding up sociability postcards infront of a large church with steps behind them.

-Our Work in Liverpool
+Sociability's Work in Liverpool

 Why Penny Lane and Lark Lane?

-Both areas are closeby to Sefton Park and packed full of hospitality venues, making them ideal hubs for festivalgoers looking to grab a bite, meet friends, or enjoy a quieter moment away from the crowds.
+Both areas are close by to Sefton Park and packed full of hospitality venues, making them ideal hubs for festival-goers looking to grab a bite, meet friends, or enjoy a quieter moment away from the crowds.

-Whether you're heading out for brunch before the gates open or continuing the party with dinner and drinks afterward, Penny Lane and Lark Lane offer it all — and now, with accessibility front of mind.
+Whether you're heading out for brunch before the gates open or continuing the party with dinner and drinks afterward, Penny Lane and Lark Lane offer it all, and now, with accessibility front of mind.

 Top Accessible Picks: Penny Lane